 Administrators use vulnerability scanners to detect and report website vulnerabilities in a variety of report formats.
 Vulnerability reports can be imported using the ADVANCED > Vulnerability Reports > Import Vulnerability Report section.
-The Barracuda Web Application Firewall uses imported reports to provide Security Policy Recommendation(s), which, if applied by the administrator, modify applicable security policy settings or configuration to mitigate the reported vulnerabilities.
+The Barracuda Web Application Firewall uses imported reports to provide security policy recommendation(s), which, if applied by the administrator, modify applicable security policy settings or configurations to mitigate the reported vulnerabilities.

 Currently, the Barracuda Web Application Firewall supports the following scanners:

 HPE Security Fortify On Demand